-Law 2251/1994 on "Consumers' Protection" ("Consumers' Law"), which implemented EU Directive 85/374/EEC "on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products" (as amended by EU Directive 99/34/EC), sets the main product liability rules in Greece (articles 6 and 7).
-Moreover, Ministerial Decision Z3/2810/14.12.2004 ("MD") implemented EU Directive 2001/95/EC on "General Product Safety".
+Law 2251/1994 on "Consumers' Protection" ("Consumers' Law"), which implemented European Union ("EU") Directive 85/374/ EEC "on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products", as amended by Directive 99/34/EC ("PLD"), sets the main product liability rules in Greece (articles 6 and 7 of the Consumers' Law).
+Moreover, Ministerial Decision Z3/2810/14.12.2004 ("MD") implemented Directive 2001/95/ EC "on general product safety".
 Although the Consumers' Law has been amended several times, extensive amendments were introduced in 2007 and 2018 (by Laws 3587/2007 and 4512/2018, respectively).

-The Consumers' Law establishes a strict liability regime, i.e. not fault-based.
+The Consumers' Law establishes a strict liability regime, i.e. not fault based.
 Article 6, para.
 1 of the Consumers' Law provides that "the producer shall be liable for any damage caused by a defect in his product".
-It follows that, in order for a producer to be held liable, the pre-requisites are: a) a product placed on the market by the producer is defective; b) damage occurred; and c) a causal link between the defect and the damage exists (established under the prevailing theory of "causa adequata").
-However, this strict liability system does not preclude other liability systems from providing a consumer with greater protection on a specific case (article 14, para.
+It follows that, in order for a producer to be held liable, the prerequisites are: a) a product placed on the market by the producer is defective; b) damage occurred; and c) a causal link between the defect and the damage exists (established under the prevailing theory of "cansa adequata").
+However, this strict liability system does not preclude other liability systems from providing a consumer with greater protection in a specific case (article 14, para.
 5 of the Consumers' Law).
 Such additional systems are:

-- Contractual liability (articles 513-573 of the Greek Civil Code ("GCC") on contracts of sale of goods also incorporating Directive 1999/44/EC): this liability system requires a contractual relationship between the parties where the buyer must not necessarily be a consumer.
-The seller is strictly (irrespective of his fault) liable for the sold product's defects or non-conformity with agreed qualities at the time the risk passes to the buyer, the knowledge of the latter releasing the seller from liability under conditions, together with other reasons for such a release provided by law. - Tortious liability (esp. articles 914, 925 and 932, together with articles 281 and 288 of GCC): although the claimant must establish the defendant's fault in tort claims, case law reverses the burden of such proof in favour of the claimant-consumer, based on the "theory of spheres", thus obliging the defendant to prove absence of fault to be released from liability.
+- Contractual liability (articles 513-573 of the Greek Civil Code ("GCC") on contracts of sale of goods, also incorporating Directive 1999/44/EC): this liability system requires a contractual relationship between the parties where the buyer must not necessarily be a consumer.
+The seller is strictly (irrespective of his fault) liable for the sold product's defects or non-conformity with agreed qualities at the time the risk passes to the buyer, the knowledge of the latter releasing the seller from liability under conditions, together with other reasons for such a release provided by law. - Tortious liability (esp. articles 914, 925 and 932, together with articles 281 and 288 of GCC): although the claimant must establish the defendant's fault in tort claims, case law reverses the burden of such proof in favour of the